SimonEnsemble/SimonEnsemble.github.io/content/news/index.md

+## Danny enrolls in PhD program in ChemE at UIUC!

+huge congratulations to Danny Casey-Hain, who in Fall 2024 will enroll in the Chemical and Biomolecular Engineering PhD program at the University of Illinois Urbana-Champaign (UIUC)! in our research group, Danny worked on molecular graph kernels to score the similarity between molecules for machine learning models.

+{{<figure
+    src="/ppl_photos/danny_uiuc.jpg"
+    width="50%"
+>}}

 ## Grant awarded NSF graduate fellowship

 huge congratulations to Grant McConachie, a former undergraduate researcher in our group (see his co-authored paper [here](https://pubs.acs.org/doi/abs/10.1021/acs.chemmater.1c01201)), who was awarded an NSF (GRFP) fellowship!